Brand Depth: A 5-Step Guide to Uncovering the Hidden Potential in Your Brand

 Diving deeper into your organization's story can give you the perspective and renewed sense of purpose to drive sustainable growth.

-At CiV Digital, this inside-out journey of brand depth is one of the things we most love doing with our clients and partners.
+At CiV Digital, this inside-out journey of brand depth is at the core of all we do and it's one of the things we most love doing with our clients and partners.

 Table of Contents

 Let's start by defining what we, at CiV Digital, mean by brand depth.
 In a nutshell, brand depth is a strategic process businesses & non-profits use to learn more about the values & practices that sets them apart in the marketplace.

 Engaging in brand depth is an opportunity to take a step back and to understand what makes your brand tick - what drives its success.
 It enables you to discover the power of having a reinvigorated sense of purpose and how staying true to your deepest-held values can be a catalyst for growth.

 There are many ways to measure brand depth, but we like to think of it in terms of four key components of a brand’s formation: history, identity, mobility, and impact.
 To have depth, your brand must have a strong sense of all four.
 And the exciting part is finding creative ways to connect these core values to your business practices.

 Over time, the need to compete and win in the market can overwhelm our best intentions as leaders and teams.
 We lose ourselves in the burnout or the disappointment of failed initiatives.
 It doesn’t have to be that way.
 The pursuit of brand depth doesn't require a crisis, but it does require a desire to get back to the deeper things that fuel our daily work.